-Project Status: This project began in January, 2011 and is projected to be completed in December, 2016
+Project Status: This project began in September 2011 and was completed in August 2017

-We are investigating the role that the relatively healthy deep reefs of Pulley Ridge (off the southwest coast of Florida) may play in replenishing key fish species, such as grouper and snapper, and other organisms in the downstream reefs of the Florida Keys and Dry Tortugas.
-Considering the well-documented decline of Florida’s reefs, it is important to identify, protect, and manage sources of larvae that can help sustain Florida’s reef ecosystems and the tourism economy that depends on it.
+We are investigating the role that the mesophotic reefs of Pulley Ridge (off the southwest coast of Florida) may play in replenishing key fish species, such as grouper and snapper, and other organisms in the downstream reefs of the Florida Keys and Dry Tortugas.
+Because of the well-documented decline of Florida’s reefs, it is important to identify, protect, and manage sources of larvae that can help sustain Florida’s reef ecosystems and the tourism economy that depends on it.

 Why We Care

 We are studying the Pulley Ridge ecosystem to determine its potential connectivity to other coral ecosystems, as part of our objectives to develop new strategies for managing and protecting shallow and mesophotic coral ecosystems.
-Both population-level (genetic) and community-level (ecosystem) connectivity’s are being explored.
+Both population-level (genetic) and community-level (ecosystem) connectivity is being investigated.
 The research spans an array of disciplines, including the physical characteristics of the region (physical oceanography and biological modeling), the biology and ecology of the resident species (population genetics, population dynamics, and community structure), the economic valuation of ecosystem services (e.g., fisheries) that Pulley Ridge supports, and a cost-benefit analysis of specific management alternatives (bio-economics).